sandking-number1/understanding-job-offer-equity/README.md

 Additionally, if you are familiar with a JS graphing library (or service) you could graph the vesting and these events over time against the personal fully diluted % of ownership

+MVP 1
+- Enter in number of shares in grant
+- Enter in total number of shares in company
+- Display the percentage that you own
+- Make it look decent (responsvie with flexbox)

+MVP 2
+- "But wait!
+Be sure to enter in likely valuations at next fundraising rounds (link the user to helpful resources)"
+- Enter in the next fundraising amount (perhaps include a default valuation depending on amount raised)
+- Show the new percentage owned, and the new $$ amount

+MVP 3
+- User enters vesting schedule, strike amount, and whether there is a cliff.
+- Make this into a form, with a 'next button'

 Usage
 ---